Check Out The Free Inspirational Articles Below

-Why Do I Feel so Alone although I Minister to Others?
+Why Do I Feel so Alone Although I Minister to Others?

 Although you may feel like you are the only one, you are not.
 A large percentage of other pastors and ministers also feel isolated and alone even as they minister to crowds of people on a regular basis.
 The feeling of isolation or of being alone plagues many ministers and their spouses.
 This article identifies 12 causes and potential solutions.
 It also validates a few of the many needs for spiritual Fathers and/or mentors.